 If no, do not provide job retention or support services.

-Decision 7: Was the request for job retention services made within three full calendar months of the last regular SNAP E&T service recorded in TWIST?
+Decision 7: Was the request for job retention services made within three full calendar months of the last regular SNAP E&T service recorded in WorkInTexas.com?

 If yes, proceed with the provision of job retention or support services if eligibility is verified and the job retention period has not expired.